johnwcowan/r7rs-work/Srfi167Packing.md

 and returns the decoded sequence as a list.

-The following types can be encoded: integers from -2^63 to 2^63-1, double precision floats, strings, symbols, booleans, and subsuequences.
+The following types can be encoded: integers from -2^63 to 2^63-1, double precision floats, strings, symbols, booleans, and subsequences whose members are any of these types.
 In addition there is a representation for a null object which is not the same (in the sense of `eq?`) as any other encodable object.
 (Floats and subsequences are currently not implemented.)